mirkosprojects/socialmedia-bot/README.md

 This program needs your authorization in order to publish to Instagram and Whatsapp.
 To grant access, login to your Facebook Account and search for HKA SocialMediaBot.
 Click add and grant access to the requested rights.

 Once you've granted the required permissions, you will receive an Access Token.
+Copy this Token and continue with <a href="#usage">Usage</a>

 <!-- USAGE EXAMPLES -->
 ## Usage